-Unfortunately, she wasn’t in today so we looked around and decided to eat lunch.
+Unfortunately, she wasn’t in the day we visited so we looked around and decided to eat lunch.
 Even though we recently had breakfast, we decided to share a meal once we saw someone eating the Jaeger Schnitzel, fried pork with mushroom gravy.
 Lots and lots of gravy.

 Arcadia Round Barn